thu-tram/mangg-may-tinh/routing/distance-vector.md

 Time passes.
 By t=16 (five seconds later), the busted route TTL finally reaches 0, and we can delete this entry from the table.

-Also at t=16, R1 re-sends its announcement again: ``I'm R1, and A is 1 away from me.''
+Also at t=16, R1 re-sends its announcement again: "I'm R1, and A is 1 away from me."
 Finally, our table doesn't have a route to A (the busted route just got deleted), so we can accept this announcement.

 <img width="900px" src="/assets/routing/2-063-poison4.png">